Santiago Arias: Atlético Madrid

 On 31 July 2018, it was announced that Arias completed a transfer to Atlético Madrid for a reported transfer fee of £11 million.
 Upon his arrival, Arias was handed the number 4 shirt.

 He made his unofficial debut in friendly against Cagliari replacing Juanfran at the start of the second half.
 Atlético went on to win the match with Borja Garcés scoring the sole goal.
 He made his league debut for the club on 1 September, coming on as a substitute for José Giménez in a 2–0 defeat against Celta de Vigo.
 On 19 January 2019, he scored his first goal for Los Rojiblancos in a 0–3 defeat of SD Huesca.

 Loan to Bayer Leverkusen

 On 24 September 2020, Arias joined Bayer Leverkusen on a season-long loan with an option to buy.
 A severe injury suffered in October while on international duty, however, cut his Leverkusen career short to a single Bundesliga appearance, sidelining him for the remainder of the season with a fractured fibula and damaged ligaments in his left ankle.

 Loan to Granada

 On 30 August 2021, Arias moved to Granada CF on a one-year loan deal.
+In December 2021, he suffered a hamstring injury, which required surgery, and was operated in January 2022 by surgeon Lasse Lempainen in Turku, Finland.